RostamVPN/mullvadvpn-app/CONTRIBUTING.md

-# How to contribute to the Mullvad VPN app
+# How to contribute to the Rostam VPN app

-The Mullvad VPN app is open sourced for many reasons, but primarily we want to
+The Rostam VPN app is open sourced for many reasons, but primarily we want to
 * allow users to verify that our app functions as we claim it does, giving them the option to build it from source without having to trust our released binaries
 * receive contributions from third parties.